ifeekz/trustfactory-cart/README.md

 - Ensures session cart data is cleared after the merge
 - Confirms the merged cart persists correctly for checkout

+> Checkout concurrency is covered by a feature test ensuring only one user can purchase the last available item.

 **Daily Sales Report**

 - Orders and order items created during the day are included